-Urgent Care Physician – Full Time Physician Specialist
+Urgent Care – Full Time Physician Specialist (MV)

 Urgent care physicians work in the Los Angeles County Department of Health Services urgent care clinics seeing patients who present for unscheduled and on demand care.
 The county urgent care clinics provide a vital link to provide patient-centered access to care to meet patients need without the requirement of planning far in advance for an appointment and appearing at the right time.